Frequently Asked Questions

 What is the difference between Cumulus VX and Cumulus Linux?

 The intent of Cumulus VX is for simulation, testing, and training.
 Cumulus Linux is the software running directly on NVIDIA switches.
 Cumulus VX is not a production-ready virtual switch or router.
 See Cumulus VX Compared with Cumulus Linux.

 I have platform and disk limitations for Cumulus VX, how do I try Cumulus Linux?

-Try Cumulus in the Cloud, which is a free, personal, virtual data center network that provides a low-effort way to see NVIDIA Networking technology in action.
+Try NVIDIA AIR, which is a free, personal, virtual data center network that provides a low-effort way to see NVIDIA Networking technology in action.
 This is a good way to try out Cumulus Linux if you have platform or disk limitations.

 How do I log into the Cumulus VX switches?